Amayuru1999/Leon-s-Kitchen-Galle/README.md

 - JWT_SECRET=your_jwt_secret_key

 ## Run the Application
--npm start
+- npm start
--The application will be running at http://localhost:3000.
+- The application will be running at http://localhost:3000.

 ## Usage
 - Browse Menu: Users can view the available menu items.